SAP-samples/btp-cap-genai-rag/README.md

 - Prompt Engineering: Work in progress
 - RAG Feature: Pending implementation
 - Custom Fields & Target Language Configuration: Awaiting implementation
-- _llm-commons_ Package: Actively in development and currently accessible through internal npm registry
+- _llm-commons_ Package: Actively in development and currently accessible through internal npm registry - we deliver it directly with _node_modules_, so please do not delete the _node_modules_ or the _package-locl.json_

 ## Contributing